- Start date: September

 By the end of the programme, you'll have a good working knowledge of the skills required to manage in an international context, as well as an understanding of how multinational organisations can best mobilise a culturally diverse workforce.

-The programme is delivered by the Department of Work, Employment & Organisation, winner of the HR Network Award 2018 for Outstanding Contribution to Scottish HR.
-The Department is also home to the highly regarded Scottish Centre for Employment Research.
+The programme is delivered by the Department of Work, Employment & Organisation, which is home to the highly regarded Scottish Centre for Employment Research.

 What you'll study